tonethar/IGME-330-Spring-2019/projects/project-3.md

   - Does the app work as intended and do something useful?
   - Does the app functionality and programming go beyond what we did in class?
   - Is this project "portfolio quality" that you would not hesitate to show a potential employer?
+  - Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on

 ## III.
 Milestones
   - Project proposal with working prototype - see myCourses for due date/time: